Kennett Square, Pennsylvania: History

 In the 19th century, the borough played an instrumental role in the Underground Railroad, which helped slaves escape the South for freedom.
 In 1853, a group asked for Kennett Square to be incorporated, and by 1855 it held elections.

 Kennett Square's founder is credited with introducing mushroom growing to the area.
 He grew carnations, a popular local commodity beginning in 1885 and wanted to make use of the wasted space under the elevated beds.
 He imported spawn from Europe and started experimenting with mushroom cultivation.

 In culture

 Kennett Square is the subject and setting of The Story of Kennett, an 1866 novel by Bayard Taylor, who was born in Kennett Square.

 Geography

 Kennett Square is located at 39°50′39″N 75°42′38″W (39.844104, −75.710654).

-According to the U.S. Census Bureau, the borough has a total area of 1.1 sqmi, all of it land.
+According to the U.S. Census Bureau, the borough has a total area of 1.1 sqmi, all land.

 Demographics

 As of the 2010 census, the borough was 42.8% non-Hispanic White, 7.2% Black or African American, 0.4% Native American, 0.8% Asian, and 3.3% were two or more races.
 48.8% of the population were of Hispanic or Latino ancestry.